Ein Herz und eine Seele sein

 "Fuck it.
 I love him."
 The statement was to myself, and yet I figured the walls might as well hear it too, as if they could not figure it out already.
 I finished all of the notes by three, and though I was tired as hell, I could not decide whether or not to join Armin.
 Was I more inclined to insult him and get some sleep, or did I want to be dead tired tomorrow and satisfactorally terrified tonight?
 It felt like 'to be or not to be' just the gay porn version.
 I sighed as I awkwardly stood up, figuring out as I nearly staggered into a wall that I had been sitting down for way too long.
 I snuck up the steps to his room and gently knocked on the door (I didn't want to wake him up in case he was asleep).
 I heard some muttering from within, and so I silently opened the door just enough to see if he was awake.
 He was sitting in an old wooden chair in the corner, reading a rather thick book that I knew he had read before.
 He let the pages fall closed as I walked in, "I hope I am not too late…" I was not going to mention too late for what.

 "Not at all, please come in.
 On the contrary, you have perfect timing."
 That was the end of my life as I knew it.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kater_SchillerWrite a Review